Reviving Bexley’s Charter Oak

 Situated in Danson Park, originally part of the Danson House estate, the Bexley Charter Oak is around 200 years old.
 The oak takes its name from Bexley’s Charter to become a Municipal Borough, which was presented by Lord Cornwallis underneath the Oak in 1937.
 It is the most iconic tree within the borough, situated within the formal areas in one of its three flagship parks, and features on London Borough of Bexley’s coat of Arms.

 Beefsteak fungus and lazy branches

 London Borough of Bexley Tree and Woodland Officer Philip Louis called on Apex Tree Surgeons and Carbon Gold to work with the Council to prolong the life of this historic tree.
-Apex are the only UK distributor of Vogt GeoTech equipment, which allows them to inject granular material deeper into the ground then other equipment.
-Carbon Gold are leading suppliers of enriched biochar, a horticultural form of charcoal used to improve soil nutrition and growing conditions.
+Apex is the only UK distributor of Vogt GeoTech equipment, which allows them to inject granular material deeper into the ground than other equipment.
+Carbon Gold is the leading supplier of enriched biochar, a horticultural form of charcoal used to improve soil nutrition and growing conditions.

 Previous treatments with varying success

 The oak had been treated with air-spading over ten years ago, however, the soil around the root system was found to be compacted when Apex Tree Surgeons commenced work in autumn 2017.
 An amenity grade mulch had been applied every year, which was successful in suppressing weeds but had a negligible effect on nitrogen recycling and water retention.
 Fencing around the root area had been erected approximately fifteen years ago which had been successful in minimising compaction by footfall and preventing climbing and vandalism.